 Item Summary Further information

-What remuneration will be paid to Directors, The Company's Constitution provides that the remuneration of no executive Directors will be not more than the aggregate fixed sum determined by a general meeting.
-Currently the aggregate remune for Non-Executive Directors is no more than \$350,000. l Section 12.2
+What remuneration will be paid to Directors, The Company's Constitution provides that the remune executive Directors will be not more than the aggregat determined by a general meeting.
+Currently the aggreg for Non-Executive Directors is no more than \$350,00 te fixed sum gate remuneration Section 12.2

 Management & Consultants of the Company?
-The remuneration of any executive director that may be appointed Board will be fixed by the Board and may be paid by way of fixed s consultancy fee.
+The remuneration of any executive director that may be appointed to the Board will be fixed by the Board and may be paid by way of fixed salary or consultancy fee.

-Following the successful completion of the Offer, Directors (current proposed) will be paid the following annual remuneration (excluding superannuation) by the Company:
+Following the successful completion of the Offer, Direc proposed) will be paid the following annual remunerat superannuation) by the Company:

 Directors

 Michael Boyd \$164,384

 John Allinson \$27,397

 Brian Renwick \$27,397

 Shane Tanner \$54,795

 Agam Jain (proposed) \$Nil

 Management & Consultants

 Robert Mantel \$200,913

 Gordon Cooper \$110,092

 Rosemary Cooper \$91,324

 Are the Company's Directors insured?
-The Company has entered into a deed of indemnity, insurance and access with each of its current Directors.
-Under these deeds, the Company agrees to indemnify each Director to the extent permitted by the Corporations Act against any liability arising as a result of the Director acting as a Director of the Company.
-The Company is also required to maintain insurance policies for the benefit of the relevant officer.
+The Company has entered into a deed of indemnity, in with each of its current Directors.
+Under these deeds, to indemnify each Director to the extent permitted by Act against any liability arising as a result of the Director Director of the Company.
+The Company is also require insurance policies for the benefit of the relevant office the Company agrees the Corporations or acting as a ed to maintain